sheryltuition/sheryltuition.github.io/_pages/schedule.md

 **How to Book a Session:**

 1. Check the table above for available time slots.
-2. Send me an email at sheryltuition@gmail.com with your preferred date, time, and subject.
-3. I'll confirm your booking within 24 hours.
+2. Fill in the form in the Homepage and I'll confirm your booking within 24 hours.

 **Note:**

 *   This schedule is subject to change.
 Please check back regularly for updates.
-*   If you don't see a time slot that works for you, feel free to contact me, and we'll try to find a solution.
+*   If you don't see a time slot that works for you, feel free to contact me!

 <div style="
   display: flex;